sofa/sofa-high-level-block-seed/README.md

 ## Developing

-This component seed comes with a few grunt task to make your life easier when developing your block.
+This component seed comes with a few gulp task to make your life easier when developing your block.

 - `gulp watch` - Tests your code, builds a production ready version, keeps watching